kucars/semantic_hazard_cloud/README.md

 cd docker
 ./run_from_docker.sh keras
 ```
-`keras` is a name of your choice of the container name which will also the `catkin_ws` inside the container to a folder with the same name (`keras` in this case) in the home direcotry of the hose machine.
+`keras` is a name of your choice of the container name which will also the `catkin_ws` inside the container to a folder with the same name (`keras` in this case) in the home direcotry of the host machine.

 This will pull custom docker image (https://hub.docker.com/repository/docker/mzahana/ros-melodic-sim-cudagl-dev-env-10.1) that has all the required package already setup.